-The local Chamber has their hand on the pulse of the business community.
-It is there job to promote the community to the outside world.
+The local Chamber has its hand on the pulse of the business community.
+It is their job to promote the community to the outside world.
 They know where development is occurring and who is shipping jobs into and out of the community.

-Earlier this decade, in a very short period of time, there was a flood of apartment developments up for sale in Hazelwood, MO.
-A little digging found that the Ford Motor plant in that community was closing and with it thousands of jobs were leaving the area.
+Earlier this decade, in a very short period, there was a flood of apartment developments up for sale in Hazelwood, MO.
+A little digging found that the Ford Motor plant in that community was closing and with it, thousands of jobs were leaving the area.
 Always check with the Chamber to see whose coming and whose going.